segmentio/segment-docs/src/engage/journeys/journey-context.md

 - **Customizing messages:** Using event properties to include relevant details in communications.
 - **Scheduling workflows:** Triggering actions based on contextual data, like the time of a scheduled appointment.

-By incorporating event-specific data at each step, journey context helps ensure workflows remain relevant and adaptable to user actions.
+By incorporating event-specific data at each step, journey context helps workflows remain relevant and adaptable to user actions.

 ### Journey steps that use context